sankichi92/list-changed-directories/README.md

 # list-changed-directories

-Custom action that outputs only the changed directories
+Custom GitHub action that outputs a list of changed directories that include a target file.